 The film screens as part of Out in Africa, the continent’s premier festival of gay and lesbian themed films.
 Running from March 23 to April 1 in Cape Town and Johannesburg, Out In Africa is a showcase of films addressing the issues that confront those who are ‘out’.
 It’s a nice play on a colonialist turn of phrase too.

-Screening this year is Another short film, Anders, by Werner Coetzee tells the story of two young people stuck in some South African white suburbia.
+“Anders,” by Werner Coetzee tells the story of two young people stuck in some South African white suburbia.
 The young man is clearly struggling with his sexuality, shown through long close-ups of his brooding face with little dialogue.
 A friend who works in the supermarket sees his anguish as a means to escape the suburbs, and move to the city.
 It’s somewhat surreal, filmed in a dark grey palette, its strangeness deriving from the banality that surrounds the characters, struggling with their own difference, yet ironically they completely fit into the surroundings.
 The final scene, where the young man dresses in his dying grandmothers clothes and finally articulates his difference melts into the banality of the surroundings, he’s wearing a head-scarf and old women’s clothes, his act of defiance – his courage to explore his sexuality – in fact fits into the aesthetics of suburban life completely.
 Here’s the trailer.

 I’d particularly like to see The Secret (still at the top of this post), a film by Fanney Tsimong, described as a ‘soap opera-like story of a gay man’s affair with a closeted married man’.
 From the parts I’ve seen, it takes on a distinctly Nollywood feel – kitsch, garish colors, a TV feel, and a high-drama story of love and revenge.